btcpayserver/btcpayserver-doc/ElectrumPersonalServer.md

 ### Steps to enable Electrum Personal Server (EPS) in BTCPay:

-1. ElectrumX Server is accessible for Electrum Wallets via TCP port 50002.
+1. EPS Server is accessible for Electrum Wallets via TCP port 50002.
 You need to open this port up fully at least to be available within your own network to any PC or Android device running Electrum Wallet, and turn on port forwarding (you can also port forward 50002 from your Internet/WAN, to enable other Electrum Wallet users from the Internet to query your server).

 2a.
-Enable the Docker Additional Fragment on your BTCPay node by running the following commands (this is assuming a brand new BTCPay installation with LND and ElectrumX, please tweak accordingly using the [relevant documentation](https://github.com/btcpayserver/btcpayserver-docker/blob/master/README.md#generated-docker-compose-):
+Enable the Docker Additional Fragment on your BTCPay node by running the following commands (this is assuming a brand new BTCPay installation with LND and EPS, please tweak accordingly using the [relevant documentation](https://github.com/btcpayserver/btcpayserver-docker/blob/master/README.md#generated-docker-compose-):

 2b.
 You must specify the XPUB/YPUB/ZPUB of your wallet in the docker fragment before you enable it.
 In Electrum Wallet go to the "Wallet" menu then select "Information" to copy and paste yours.
 Add it to the relevant line in the docker-fragment.